If you’re organizing hundreds of old family photos, they can become challenging to sort, store, and backup

 Designed in 1992 by the Joint Photographic Experts Group, the reliable JPEG format is excellent for compressing a digital image to a smaller file size without losing quality.

 Pros Of Scanning In JPEG Format

-- They are easy to share between devices and ideal for uploading images to the Internet.
+- These digital images are easy to share between devices and ideal for uploading images to the Internet.

-- You can store them on limited disk space because of their lossy compression.
+- You can store JPEG files on limited disk space because of their lossless format compression.

 - They can support a wide range of colors.

 Cons Of Scanning In JPEG Format